Books For Treats

 “I’m so glad I did this!
 Your downloadable kit made it so easy!
 This was so fun!!!
 We are off the main trick or treating route in a well-to-do suburb of Birmingham, AL called Mountain Brook.
 Kids here can absolutely afford books and are well educated, so I was afraid they’d think it was goofy but they loved it!!
 A pack of 6th grade boys said it was “awesome and cool” with genuine excitement.
 A few little girls ran back to their parents screaming happily, “Look mama, I got a book!”
 I’ve been telling everyone I know about it yesterday and today!
 Thanks for your organization! ” –Laura McLester

-Where are Books For Treats events?
+Where are Books for Treats events?

 Canada